The following is a list of the items that I recommend for students who are training as private pilots.

 - Jeppesen Private Pilot Manual or Textbook: this looks more like a traditional textbook – hardback, thick, expensive printing and new editions out with some regularity.
 Many instructors consider this book the gold standard.

-FAR/AIM: eventually you need a paper copy of the most recent book of rules and regulations.
-These can generally be purchased for less than $20 and are published once a year.
+FAR/AIM: These can generally be purchased for less than $20 and are published once a year.
 All of the information is available on line, but as you prepare for your checkride, a paper copy or PDF/Kindle version you can bookmark is very helpful.